ValiantsinMaslionik/obsidian-dev-notes/EF Core - Connection string.md

 	}
 }
 ```

-> Whole connection string must be placed on the single line!
+>![[zICO - Warning - 16.png]] Whole connection string must be placed on the single line!